volkerrath/JacoPyAn/README.md

 itself.
 It needs to be kept in mind that this implies any conclusions drawn are valid in the domain of validity for the Taylor expansion involved only.
 This may be a grave disadvantage in highly non-linear settings, but we believe that it still can be usefull for fast characterization of uncertainty.

-Here, the parameter vector $\mathbf(m)$ is the natural logarithm of resistivity.
+Here, the parameter vector $\mathbf{m}$ is the natural logarithm of resistivity.
 This Jacobian is first normalized with the data error to obtain $\mathbf{\tilde{J}}$.
 While this procedure is uncontroversial, the definition of sensitivity is not unique, and various forms an be found in the literature, and $\texttt{JacoPyAn}$ calculates several of them: